Flash (1997 film)

 Flash is a 1997 American made-for-television drama film directed by Simon Wincer.
-It was originally shown on The Wonderful World of Disney on December 21, 1997.
+It was originally shown on The Wonderful World of Disney on ABC on December 21, 1997.

 Plot

 The story takes place in Breckenridge, Georgia, where 14-year-old Connor Strong (Lucas Black) becomes deeply attached to a young chestnut colt named Flash, which is up for sale by one of Connor's neighbors.
 Determined to own the horse, he talks it over with his family, which is composed of his widower father David (Brian Kerwin) and his Grandmother Laura (Ellen Burstyn).
 As the family is struggling financially, Connor is disappointed to learn they don't have the $500 needed to purchase the horse.
 Connor takes a job at the local grocery store in an attempt to raise the money to buy Flash.

 Meanwhile, their continuing pattern of falling behind on their mortgage payments troubles David to the point that he considers taking a job in the merchant marines, a job he'd held several years earlier which yields a $25,000 payout, which includes a $5,000 signing bonus.
 When discussing this with Laura, he's elated at the prospect of getting ahead in terms of finances, but is dismayed by the thought of being away at sea for five months, remembering a promise he'd made to his late wife that he'd never leave Connor.
 Despite all this, David takes the job, and with a portion of the signing bonus, buys Flash for Connor.

 While Flash and Connor bond instantly, things quickly begin to unravel after David leaves.
 The signing bonus David had intended to provide for Connor and Laura during his absence is seized by the bank for past due bills, forcing Laura to take a job at the local textile mill.
 The mill is owned by Alfred Rutherford, Breckenridge's wealthiest resident.
 While working for the grocery store, Connor delivers groceries to the Rutherford's home, where he meets their son Tad, who is the same age as Connor, and the two quickly become friends.
 However, the conditions at the mill prove to be detrimental to Laura's health and she suffers a heart attack while on shift, and dies not long afterward.
 Left on his own, Connor takes on making the arrangements for Laura's funeral, and in his determination to honor the woman who'd raised him since his mother died, he sells Flash to the Rutherfords to give to Tad in order to pay the expenses.